thomprycejones/koa-boilerplate/README.md

 # modify the env var with your data
 ```

-Start your server and code!
+Start your server and code!a
 ```sh
 $ yarn dev
 ```